Directed Readings (Independent Study): ENG 636, 810

 - includes a preliminary reading list or syllabus.
 Ideally, this document should be about two pages.

-Submit a completed ENG 636 Directed Readings Proposal form, with your proposal attached, to the DGP before the end of the pre-registration period for the semester of independent study.
+Submit a completed ENG 636 Directed Readings Proposal form, with your proposal attached, to the DGP before the end of the registration period for the semester of independent study.
 This form requires the signatures of the course instructor and the DGP.
-Once the DGP has approved, the Graduate Programs Coordinator will request a new ENG 636 section under the faculty member's name and enroll you in it.
+Once the DGP has approved, the Graduate Programs Coordinator will process enrollment.

 Students enrolled in doctoral programs may propose Directed Readings courses under ENG 810.